GeophysicalFlows.jl Documentation

 Developers

-The development of GeophysicalFlows.jl started by Navid C. Constantinou and Gregory L. Wagner during the 21st AOFD Meeting 2017.
-During the course of time various people have contributed to GeophysicalFlows.jl, including Lia Siegelman, Brodie Pearson, and André Palóczy (see the example in FourierFlows.jl).
+The development of GeophysicalFlows.jl started during the 21st AOFD Meeting 2017 by Navid C. Constantinou and Gregory L. Wagner.
+Since then various people have contributed, including Lia Siegelman, Brodie Pearson, André Palóczy (see the example in FourierFlows.jl), and others.

 Citing